-So-called “prediction” betting platforms, which allow registered users 18 and over, are apparently seeking to grow use among a younger female audience.
+So-called “prediction” betting platforms, which allow registered users 18 and over, seek to grow use among a younger female audience.

-Kalshi and Polymarket, the two leading companies in the space, have each launched and/or officially endorsed social media accounts geared toward female users in recent weeks.
+Kalshi and Polymarket, the two leading companies in the space, each launched and/or officially endorsed social media accounts geared toward female users.

-Polymarket appears to have been first, with a “@PolyBaddies” account on X (formerly Twitter) having launched in September.
+Polymarket was first, with a “@PolyBaddies” account on X (formerly Twitter) launching in September 2026.
 Kalshi followed in October with “@KalshiGirls”.

-Each of the accounts had a network of company-affiliated influencers posting content about the respective products.
-While most of the content appeared relatively harmless, one Polymarket-badged account said she put her last paycheck into the platform.
+While most of the content appeared relatively harmless, one Polymarket-badged account said she put a paycheck into the platform.

 Why it Matters